 - What are the challenges and opportunities of mobilizing commercial capital due to new energy systems?

 - How market-based solutions can unlock power system flexibility through stronger price signals

 - How can development partners work with national governments to enable the transition to the energy systems of the future?

 The 2017 ESMAP Knowledge Exchange Forum is meant to be a venue for the exchange of knowledge, experiences, lessons and insights among practitioners.
-The Forum will bring together participants from many World Bank client countries and developed countries.
-Practitioners from international financial organizations are also expected to participate.
-This event is open only to invited participants.
+The Forum brought together participants from many World Bank client countries and developed countries.
+Practitioners from international financial organizations also participated.
+This event was open only to invited participants.